-- 3. After the review and recommendation from the BOC, the Board of Education reviews and adopts the amendments to the SEP. - B. Budget and Expenditure Authorization - 1.
-Budget adjustments (BAs), such as those to create and control positions, for GO bond and COPs funding sources are reviewed by the Office of Capital Fund Compliance for: - a.
+3. After the review and recommendation from the BOC, the Board of Education reviews and adopts the amendments to the SEP.

+B. Budget and Expenditure Authorization

+- 1. Initial budgets and budget adjustments (BAs), such as those to create and control positions, for GO bond and COPs funding sources are reviewed and approved by the Office of Capital Fund Compliance for: - a.
 Required Board and BOC project approval - b.
 Appropriate use of funds under state and federal law - 2.
-Expenditure transfers for GO bond and COPs funding sources are reviewed and approved by the Accounting and Disbursements Division for appropriate accounting treatment, and then approved by the Office of Capital Fund Compliance for bond-eligibility. - C. Procurement Manual
+Expenditure transfers for GO bond and COPs funding sources are reviewed and approved by the Accounting and Disbursements Division for appropriate accounting treatment, and then approved by the Office of Capital Fund Compliance for bond-eligibility.

+C. Procurement Manual